 17. When Harry Met Sally (1989)

-When Harry (Billy Crystal) and Sally (Meg Ryan) met during college, they disliked each other right from the start.
-Years later, they stumble into each other again.
-And fall in love?
-Absolutely not!
+When Harry (played by Billy Crystal) and Sally (played by Meg Ryan) met during college, they disliked each other right from the start.
+Years later, they stumble into each other again... and fall in love?
+Nope!

-What about when they eventually meet again?
-Third time's the charm, right?
+Well, what about when they eventually meet again?
+Third time's a charm, right?
 Well, maybe.
 Or maybe not.

-When Harry Met Sally isn't just a love story; it's a story about friendship, attachment styles, and human psychology.
+That's what's great about When Harry Met Sally.
+It isn't just a love story—it's a story about friendship, attachment styles, and human psychology.
 Packed with clever dialogue and great mockumentary-style sequences, it's a classic masterpiece.